 Chiropractic is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of neuromusculoskeletal complaints.
 Although chiropractic has an excellent safety record, no health treatment is completely free of potential adverse effects.
 The risks associated with chiropractic, however, are very small.
 Many patients feel immediate relief following chiropractic treatment, but some may experience mild soreness or aching, just as they do after some forms of exercise.
-Current literature shows that minor discomfort or soreness following spinal manipulation typically fades within 24 hours.
+Discomfort following spinal manipulation typically fades within several days.

-Neck pain and some types of headaches are treated through precise cervical manipulation.
-Cervical manipulation, often called a neck adjustment, works to improve joint mobility in the neck, restoring range of motion and reducing muscle spasm, which helps relieve pressure and tension.
+Neck pain and some types of headaches are treated through cervical manipulation.
+Cervical manipulation, often called a neck adjustment, works to improve joint mobility, restore range of motion and reduce muscle spasm and tension in the neck.
 Neck manipulation is a remarkably safe procedure.
-While some reports have associated upper high-velocity neck manipulation with a certain kind of stroke, or vertebral artery dissection, recent evidence suggests that this type of arterial injury often takes place spontaneously, or following everyday activities such as turning the head while driving, swimming, or having a shampoo in a hair salon.
+While some reports have associated neck manipulation with a certain kind of stroke, or vertebral artery dissection, recent evidence suggests that this type of arterial injury often takes place spontaneously, or following everyday activities such as turning the head while driving, swimming, or having a shampoo in a hair salon.
 Patients with this condition may experience neck pain and headache that leads them to seek professional care—often at the office of a doctor of chiropractic or family physician—but that care is not the cause of the injury.
 The best evidence indicates that the incidence of artery injuries associated with high-velocity upper neck manipulation is extremely rare – about 1 case in 5.85 million manipulations.

 If you are visiting your doctor of chiropractic with upper-neck pain or headache, be very specific about your symptoms.
 This will help your doctor of chiropractic offer the safest and most effective treatment, even if it involves referral to another health care provider.